code-423n4/2023-04-frankencoin/README.md

 | ----------- | ----------- | ----------- | ----------- |
 | [contracts/folder/sample.sol](contracts/folder/sample.sol) | 123 | This contract does XYZ | [`@openzeppelin/*`](https://openzeppelin.com/contracts/) |

-# Points of Interest
+# Points of Interest *Input Luzius🔴

 *All funds are expected to be secure through the all contracts.

-## Out of scope
+## Out of scope *Input Luzius🔴

 *List any files/contracts that are out of scope for this audit.*

-# Additional Context
+# Additional Context *Input Luzius🔴

 *Describe any novel or unique curve logic or mathematical models implemented in the contracts*

-*Sponsor, please confirm/edit the information below.*
+*Sponsor, please confirm/edit the information below.* *Input Luzius🔴

 ## Scoping Details
 ```